Skip to content

 NOTAMs and TFRs for drone pilots

 Sectional charts show the standing picture.
-NOTAMs show temporary changes: restrictions, hazards, closures, outages, and airspace activity that can make a normal-looking drone flight a no-go.
+NOTAMs show the changes that can turn an ordinary-looking flight into a delay, a reroute, or a no-go.

-Identify the normal airspace class, nearby airports, runways, special-use areas, and charted obstructions.
+Identify normal airspace, airports, runways, special-use areas, and charted obstructions.

 Definition